Rep. Josh Gottheimer Sells Off Shares of Blackstone Inc. (NYSE:BX)

 Blackstone Increases Dividend

 The business also recently disclosed a quarterly dividend, which was paid on Tuesday, February 18th.
-Stockholders of record on Monday, February 10th were issued a $1.44 dividend.
-This represents a $5.76 annualized dividend and a dividend yield of 3.97%.
-The ex-dividend date was Monday, February 10th.
-This is an increase from Blackstone’s previous quarterly dividend of $0.86.
-Blackstone’s dividend payout ratio is presently 158.68%.
+Shareholders of record on Monday, February 10th were given a $1.44 dividend.
+This represents a $5.76 annualized dividend and a yield of 3.97%.
+The ex-dividend date of this dividend was Monday, February 10th.
+This is a positive change from Blackstone’s previous quarterly dividend of $0.86.
+Blackstone’s dividend payout ratio is currently 158.68%.

-In other Blackstone news, Director Ruth Porat acquired 301 shares of Blackstone stock in a transaction on Tuesday, February 18th.
-The stock was purchased at an average price of $164.85 per share, for a total transaction of $49,619.85.
-Following the purchase, the director now directly owns 36,829 shares of the company’s stock, valued at $6,071,260.65.
-This trade represents a 0.82 % increase in their ownership of the stock.
-The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+In related news, Director Ruth Porat acquired 301 shares of the stock in a transaction dated Tuesday, February 18th.
+The stock was acquired at an average cost of $164.85 per share, with a total value of $49,619.85.
+Following the completion of the transaction, the director now owns 36,829 shares in the company, valued at $6,071,260.65.
+This represents a 0.82 % increase in their position.
+The purchase was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
 1.00% of the stock is currently owned by corporate insiders.

 About Representative Gottheimer